 - If the spouse has deliberately deserted or neglected the plaintiff.

-In the case of grounds three and four, an absolute divorce may only be granted after not less than a year since the spouse’s cruelty or desertion in accordance with the laws of Virginia.
-However, the plaintiff can file for a bed and board divorce if one year has not passed yet.
-After one year has passed the bed and board could be incorporated into an absolute divorce.
+- In the case of grounds three and four, an absolute dissolve bonds of matrimony may only be granted after not less than a year since the partner’s cruelty or desertion in accordance with the laws of Virginia.
+However, the plaintiff can file for a bed and board dissolution of marriage if one year has not passed yet.
+After one year has passed the bed and board could be incorporated into an absolute dissolve bonds of matrimony.

 5. Voluntary separation